 Multiple afternoon departure times are available, generally from 1:30 PM to 7:00 PM, providing flexibility for your schedule.

-The train journey to Ollantaytambo takes about 2 hours, where a private transfer will take you back to Cusco.
+The train journey to Ollantaytambo takes about dos hours, where a private transfer will take you back to Cusco.
 The drive from Ollantaytambo to Cusco is approximately 1.5 hours, concluding your Short Inca Trail adventure.

 Machu Picchu panoramic views from Circuit 1 - Short Inca trail hikers have this amazing views on day 1 afternoon.

-Short Inca Trail Difficulty Explained
+Difficulty: Is the Short Inca Trail Hard?

 The Short Inca Trail to Machu Picchu is a moderate hike, but it stands out because it is much more accessible than other treks in Peru.
 Unlike the classic 4-day Inca Trail or the high-altitude Salkantay route, this trail is at a lower elevation and climbs more gradually.
 This makes it possible for many different types of travelers to enjoy.